Adesykes/game/server_data/README.md

-# Expanded Questions for Trivia Master Multiplayer
+# Expanded Questions for Drunk Games Night

 This package includes an expanded set of trivia questions for your game, with: